Keyhole Mitral Valve Replacement Surgery

 - Smaller scars

-- Expect some fatigue for one to two weeks
+- Expect some fatigue for 1 to 2 weeks

-- By week three, many can walk at least 1.5 kilometres a day
+- By week 3, many can walk at least 1.5 kilometres a day

-- Light exercise is usually fine from week four
+- Light exercise is usually fine from week 4

 These are the questions we hear daily regarding mitral valve surgery.

-Can I delay my mitral valve repair surgery?
+Can I delay my procedure for mitral valve replacement?

-Once you have developed a severe mitral valve leak, or if the mitral valve is not opening well because it is calcified and stenosed, certain risks must be avoided to ensure a long and healthy life after the procedure.
+No, once you have developed severe mitral valve problems, like a leaky valve or poorly opening valve due to calcification or mitral stenosis, certain risks must be avoided to ensure a long and healthy life.

 One of the most important and avoidable complications of mitral heart valve disease is an irregular heartbeat called atrial fibrillation.
 Once this develops, it reduces heart function by up to 30%, creating blood clot-related stroke risks.
 This latter issue means that you will be forced to take a blood thinner like warfarin (or drugs called NOACs) for the rest of your life.